telosnetwork/delphi-oracle-bridge/README.md

 ### DelphiOracleBridge

-Receives requests and sends responses back to a callback function
+The bridge EVM contract.
+Receives requests and sends responses back to a callback function.
+Currently deployed at

+**TESTNET :** TBD

+**MAINNET :** TBD

 ### DelphiOracleConsumer